 - If upgrading from OpenPBS, PBSPro, or TORQUE 1.0.3 or earlier, queued jobs whether active or idle will be lost.
-In such situations, job queues should be completely drained of all jobs. - If not using the pbs_mom -r or -p flag (see Command-line arguments on page 240), running jobs may be lost.
+In such situations, job queues should be completely drained of all jobs. - If not using the pbs_mom -r or -p flag (see Command-line arguments on page 261), running jobs may be lost.
 In such cases, running jobs should be allowed to be completed or should be requeued before upgrading TORQUE. - pbs_mom and pbs_server daemons of differing versions may be run together.
-However, not all combinations have been tested and unexpected failures may occur. - When upgrading from early versions of TORQUE (pre-4.0) and Moab, you may encounter a problem where Moab core files are regularly created in /opt/moab.
+However, not all combinations have been tested and unexpected failures may occur. - trqauthd is an intermediary between client commands and pbs_server.
+It is recommended that when you upgrade pbs_server you also upgrade the client utilities and trqautd to prevent unexpected failures when you execute client commands.
+Because no direct relationship exists between the MOMs and trqauthd, you can upgrade trqauthd without upgrading the MOMs. - When upgrading from early versions of TORQUE (pre-4.0) and Moab, you may encounter a problem where Moab core files are regularly created in /opt/moab.
 This can be caused by old TORQUE library files used by Moab that try to authorize with the old TORQUE pbs_iff authorization daemon.
 You can resolve the problem by removing the old version library files from /usr/local/lib.